connie-feng/connie-feng.github.io/_drafts/moving-to-south-korea-packing-list.md

 * T-money cards (Korean transportation card)

 #### Quarantine/PPE Supplies
-As soon as I arrive in Korea, I have to do a mandatory 2 week quarantine at a facility.
-I am bringing some extra supplies for that.
+As soon as I arrive in Korea, I have to do a mandatory 2 week quarantine.
+I am bringing some extra supplies to make it more comfortable since I will not be allowed to leave the dorm room.
 * alcohol wipes
 * face shields
-* sleeping bag liner - I will feel more at ease if I don't sleep directly on sheets that other people used at the quarantine facility.
-I also think this will be useful when I travel!
+* bed sheet - For peace of mind when sleeping at the quarantine facility.
+* clothes hangers
+* paper towel roll :100:
+* mug

 #### Teacher Clothes
 Fulbright asks us to bring business casual clothes for teaching and for Fulbright activities.
 I've read that a lot of schools have a more casual dress code, but I would rather be a little overdressed than a little underdressed. :smile: